Alien Logo

 Alien Resurrection Logo 1997

-The fourth film told about the clones of aliens and Ripley.
+The fourth film was about the alien clones and Ripley.
 It was released in 1997 under the name “Alien: Resurrection.”
 The emblem of the version is the most unusual and has no repetitions.
-The word Aliens is executed futuristically.
+The word Alien is executed futuristically.
 E lacks the main glyph, and A is missing a crossbar.
 The technique indicates a loss of completeness.
-Characters are not real but cloned individuals.
+Characters are not real; they are cloned individuals.

 Three identical stripes instead of E speak of the process of changing chromosomes, creating externally similar creatures.
 The word “resurrection” is surrounded by an oval figure, a symbol of reproduction, a closed cycle.